MINIMBAH – WE VALUE CHILDHOOD

 At Minimbah’s Early Childhood Centre, the most important part of our program is the child.
 Children are at the centre of everything that happens here: the teaching, the activities and the environment.

 Minimbah operates a purpose-built Early Childhood Centre (ECC), which caters for both 3-year-old and 4-year-old children.
 It is staffed by expert and experienced professionals whose work with children is influenced by the work of educators from Reggio Emilia and the Scandinavian Forest Schools.
 The ECC program is based on socio-cultural theory, inquiry and play-based learning.
 Our 4-year-olds attend the centre four days per week, Monday to Thursday.
-The 3-year-old program is run one day per week on Fridays.
+The 3-year-old program is run two days per week, on Thursdays and Fridays.
 All groups attend between 9am and 3pm.

 Childhood is a unique and valuable stage in one’s life.
 We are passionate about providing children with a safe, nurturing, warm and happy environment in which they can thrive.